 Large breasts are hard physically and emotionally.
 Therefore, it is no surprise that researchers have found breast reduction patients are among the happiest of all cosmetic surgery recipients.
 Even with the small scar, women are significantly happier with the way they look and feel after a mammaplasty.

 Are you ready to discuss a potential breast reduction?
 If so, contact Vitenas Cosmetic Surgery at 281.407.7428.
-Consultations with Dr. Vitenas are complimentary, and can be performed in person or online.
+Consultations with Dr. Vitenas can be performed in person or online.
 Visit our Contact Us page where you can get started on your online evaluation by uploading photos of your breasts.